 Four Sister Boatel, Edinburgh

-Moored in the Lochin Basin in Edinburgh Quay, this 4 star luxurious boat is certainly an unique place to stay.
+Moored in the Lochin Basin in Edinburgh Quay, the Four Sister Boatel, a 4 star luxurious boat is certainly a unique place to stay.
 There is a full kitchen, 2 cabin bedrooms, a kids bunk room, a flat screen TV, free WiFi and a beautiful shower room.
 It’s a pretty special way to experience ‘city glamping’ and as you lay in bed, bobbing gently, you’ll feel a million miles away from the centre of Edinburgh.
 With a lovely little sun terrace to enjoy your breakfast as you watch the locals begin their day, or with a glass of wine in the evening after a delicious meals in one of the many nearby restaurants a stay here is a quirky alternative to a city hotel.
 To check prices and availability click here

 Skye Eco Bells, Isle of Skye

 The Eco Skye Bells, in Dunvegan on the Isle of Skye, are three cosy little cabins surrounded by stunning mountain views and more wildlife than you could shake a stick at (please don’t do that!).
-With no WiFi or 4g reception it’s a real opportunity to detox and enjoy the outstanding surroundings.
-There is a solar powered usb socket to charge your phone, but other than that you’ll be left in peace without buzzing and ringing which is often utter bliss.
+With no WiFi or 4g reception, it’s a real opportunity to detox and enjoy the outstanding surroundings.
+There is a solar-powered USB socket to charge your phone, but other than that you’ll be left in peace without buzzing and ringing which is often utter bliss.
 The hosts have thought of everything in these delightful little cabins, there is an ample supply of cushions and blankets, a wood-burning stove with a bucket of firewood, a double bed and a single bed and little lanterns to provide light.
 This site is extremely eco-friendly with a compost toilet and greenhouse shower.
 For prices, availability and to book click here